Noise-Aware Training of Neuromorphic Dynamic Device Networks: Supplementary Information

-The section reports the baseline performance for a network composed by the deterministic variants of the leaky integrator and Duffing oscillator, where the network connectivity is optimised through neural-ODEs.
-The task faced is the partially observable MNIST of Fig.\ref{fig:Fig3} (Main text).
-Figure , (panels b,c,d,e) reports surfaces of performance for the leaky-integrator as the size of the network varies and for different percentages of observable digits (see Main text).
-Moreover, Fig. shows the accuracy predicted by the twin networks (panels b and d) and exhibited by the reference networks (panels c and e), where the optimised connectivity is transferred.
+Here, we report the baseline performance for a network composed by the deterministic variants of the leaky integrator and Duffing oscillator, where the network connectivity is optimised through neural-ODEs.
+The task faced is the partially observable MNIST of Figure \ref{fig:Fig3} (Main text).
+Figure \ref{fig:Supp_perfGrids} (panels a,b,c,d) reports surfaces of performance for the leaky-integrator as the size of the network varies and for different percentages of observable digits (see Main text).
+Moreover, Figure \ref{fig:Supp_perfGrids} shows the accuracy predicted by the twin networks (panels a and c) and exhibited by the reference networks (panels b and d), where the optimised connectivity is transferred.
 Considering the absence of stochasticity in the system and the simple behaviour of the leaky integrator, the simulated network is in striking agreement with the reference network.
 We can instead observe a trade-off between memory and non-linearity that is overcome by a network architecture that is composed of at least two hidden layers.
 The accuracy of the one-hidden layer architecture remains relatively low regardless of the network size.
 This trend is caused by the fact that, given the memory requirements of the task, a single layer would need to remember and non-linearly combine the successions of external inputs at the same time.
 Instead, the two-layer structure can surpass this limitation by adopting the first layer as a memory source and the second layer for non-linearity.
 This is reflected by the high accuracy achieved by the two-layer structure over different network sizes.